-When you first introduce someone to the paleo diet, undoubtedly you mention that there is to be no consumption of processed foods, such as ‘paleo’ protein bars.
-This is one of the key tenets, straight down to the word ‘paleo’ itself – obviously being short for the Paleolithic time period.
-However, one of the developments in the growth of the paleo diet has been monetization.
+When you first introduce someone to the Paleo diet, undoubtedly you mention that there is to be no consumption of processed foods, such as protein bars; this is one of the key tenets of the Paleo diet.
+However, as the Paleo diet has grown and developed it has been monetized.
 This happens in every formerly underground niche.
-Once you reach a certain level of success/notoriety – you are no longer underground.
+Once you reach a certain level of success/notoriety, you are no longer underground.

 [Sidenote: You might want to check out our post on the truth behind Paleo Protein Powders.]

 Besides the glaring conceptual flaw in designing a processed food for a decidedly “non-processed food” diet, there are various ingredient issues right down to the biochemistry of certain nutrients.
 Almost all of the so-called “Paleo” protein bars use dates or honey as their main ingredient.
 To start with, should sugar really be your MAIN ingredient?
 And is sugar as bad as it is made out to be?

 In case you haven’t taken biochemistry, I will take you through this problem, albeit briefly.
 To start, dates are more than 95% sugar.
 Of that sugar, most of it is fructose.
 55 grams, to be exact.
 Honey is 40% fructose, and is one of the foods highest in fructose (only behind soda).
 You’re probably familiar with the word “fructose” from its use in high fructose corn syrup.
 Fructose in fruit is metabolically the same.
 Fructose has only one transporter in the human body, which in the liver and is called GLUT5.